 Ohio EPA offers the Permit Wizard as a tool to assist small to medium-sized businesses determine their permit requirements.
-Also see pages 29-35 of the Ohio EPA Guide to Environmental Permitting in Ohio.
+Also see Ohio EPA Guide to Environmental Permitting in Ohio for additional information.

-The NPDES requires a permit for a permit for all facilities discharging pollutants from a point source to a water of the state.
+The NPDES program requires a permit for all facilities discharging pollutants from a point source to a water of the state.
 Ohio EPA administers the following NPDES programs:

 - Individual — An individual NPDES permit is unique to a specific facility

 - General — A general NPDES permit covers facilities with similar operations and wastewater.
 A general permit is a potential alternative to an individual permit for facilities meeting certain eligibility criteria.

 - Pretreatment — The pretreatment program regulates industrial facilities discharging wastewater to publicly owned treatment works.

 - Stormwater — Stormwater discharge is generated by runoff from impervious areas such as paved streets, parking lots and building rooftops.
 Some stormwater discharges are considered point sources and require coverage by an NPDES permit.

 - Biosolids — Biosolids are the nutrients-rich organic materials resulting from the treatment of sewage.
 Proper disposal of biosolids may require a permit.

 - Concentrated Animal Feeding Operation — Livestock operations meeting certain criteria may require an NPDES permit.